wtsnjp/twoot.py/README.md

 ## Usage

+### Setup running

-After installing the script, run it once by yourself to fill the following fields:
+After installing the script, run `twoot.py` once by hand and fill the following fields:

 ```
 $ python3 twoot.py
 Welcome to Twoot!
 Please answer a few questions.

 #1 First, decide about your application.
-Name (optional; empty for "Twoot"):
+Name (optional; empty for "twoot.py"):
-Redirect URL (optional; empty for "https://github.com/wtsnjp/twoot.py"):
+Website (optional; empty for "https://github.com/wtsnjp/twoot.py"):

 #2 Tell me about your Mastodon account.
 Instance (e.g., https://mastodon.social):
 Login e-mail (never stored):
 Login password (never stored):

 #3 Tell me about your Twitter account.
-cf. Keys and tokens can be get from https://developer.twitter.com/
+cf. You can get keys and tokens from https://developer.twitter.com/
 API key:
 API secret key:
 Access token:
 Access token secret:

+All configuration done.
+Thanks!
 ```

-When this setup run is completed successfully, all necessary configuration will be stored under `$HOME/.twoot.py`.
-No toots nor tweets are sent by setup run.
+When the setup mode is completed successfully, all necessary configuration will be stored under `$HOME/.twoot.py`.
+No toots nor tweets are sent within the setup mode.

-> Note: If you want to change these configuration, delete `$HOME/.twoot.py` to execute the setup run again or just edit `$HOME/.twoot.py/config.json` directly.
+> Note: If you want to change these configuration, execute `python3 twoot.py --setup` to start setup mode once again or just edit `$HOME/.twoot.py/default.json` directly.

+### Regular running

-After the setup run, setup cron (or whatever) to run `python3 twoot.py` regularly, e.g., running every 15 sec:
+After the setup running, set cron (or whatever) to run `python3 twoot.py` regularly, e.g., running every 15 sec:

 ```
-* * * * * for i in `seq 0 15 59`;do (sleep ${i}; python3 twoot.py) & done;
+* * * * * for i in `seq 0 15 59`;do (sleep ${i}; python3 /path/to/twoot.py --log=/path/to/twoot.log) & done;
 ```

+### Using profile

+You can detect a profile with the command line option `--profile` (`-p`) to use this script for multiple accounts.
+The configuration and the data for a profile `NAME` are saved to `~/.twoot.py/NAME.json` and `~/.twoot.py/NAME.pickle` respectively.
+When you omit the command line option, the "default" profile is automatically selected.

 ## License